MSLNZ/msl-equipment/docs/api/index.md

 The [MSLConnectionError][msl.equipment.interfaces.message.MSLConnectionError] and [MSLTimeoutError][msl.equipment.interfaces.message.MSLTimeoutError] classes are raised if there are issues when communicating with equipment.

-## A ZeroMQ Server
+## Equipment Server

-If you would like to allow equipment that has a non-Ethernet interface (e.g., GPIB or RS-232) to be controllable from any computer that is on the network you can use a client-server protocol using the [ZeroMQ][msl.equipment.interfaces.zeromq.ZeroMQ] and [ZeroMQServer][msl.equipment.interfaces.zeromq.ZeroMQServer] classes.
+If you would like to allow equipment that has a non-Ethernet interface (e.g., GPIB, RS-232, USB) to be controllable from any computer that is on the network, you can use a client-server protocol using the [ZeroMQ][msl.equipment.interfaces.zeromq.ZeroMQ] and [ZeroMQServer][msl.equipment.interfaces.zeromq.ZeroMQServer] classes.
 The following examples illustrate the concept.
 Run `server.py` on a computer that is physically connected to the equipment and `client.py` can be run on any computer on the network.

+When using the [REQ][zmq.SocketType.REQ] (client) and [REP][zmq.SocketType.REP] (server) socket types, a client must always read the response after sending a request.
+This means that a client cannot perform a [write][msl.equipment.interfaces.zeromq.ZeroMQ.write] and/or a [write_multipart][msl.equipment.interfaces.zeromq.ZeroMQ.write_multipart] sequentially.

-By default, the server will process requests that are sent by any computer on the network (option 1 below).
-If you want to control which client(s) the server will process requests for, you can implement either option 2, 3 or 4.
+By default, the server will process requests that are sent by *any* computer on the network (example 1 below).
+If you want to control which client(s) the server will process requests for, you can implement example 2, 3 or 4.

 1. Allow requests from any client (see [Allow any][1-allow-any] below).
+This example uses the [REQ][zmq.SocketType.REQ] (client) and [REP][zmq.SocketType.REP] (server) protocol so the client must always read a response, even if the action is only to write a message to the equipment.
-2. Specify the IP address(es), or hostname(s), of the clients that are allowed to send requests to the server when the server is created (see [Use an allow list][2-use-an-allow-list] below).
+2. Specify the IP address(es), or hostname(s), of the clients that are allowed to send requests to the server when the server is instantiated (see [Allow specific][2-allow-specific] below).
+The only difference compared to example 1 is the addition of the `allow="192.168.1.58"` keyword argument when the `DMM` server class is instantiated.
 3. Use a [PAIR][zmq.SocketType.PAIR] `socket_type` when creating an instance of the client and the server (see [Use a PAIR][3-use-a-pair] below).
+When using a [PAIR][zmq.SocketType.PAIR] socket, the client can send multiple *writes* without performing a *read* and the server can return `None` from the [handle_request][msl.equipment.interfaces.zeromq.ZeroMQServer.handle_request] method.
-4. Include a unique and privately known *identity* as the first item in a [write_multipart][msl.equipment.interfaces.zeromq.ZeroMQ.write_multipart] message that the client sends.
+4. Include a unique and privately known (between the client and server) *identity* as the first item in a [write_multipart][msl.equipment.interfaces.zeromq.ZeroMQ.write_multipart] message that the client sends.
 The server verifies the *identity* before processing the request (see [Use an identity][4-use-an-identity] below).

 ### 1. Allow any

 === "client.py"
     ```python
-    # The server has an IP address of 192.168.1.100 and is running on port 5555
+    # The server has an IP address of 192.168.1.8 and is running on port 5555
     from msl.equipment import Connection, ZeroMQ

     client: ZeroMQ
-    with Connection("ZMQ::192.168.1.100::5555").connect() as client:
+    with Connection("ZMQ::192.168.1.8::5555").connect() as client:
+        # The client performs a query
         print(client.query("*IDN?"))

+        # The client only wants to write a message to the equipment
+        client.write_multipart([b"ignored", b"*RST"])
+        # But the client must still read a response for the REQ-REP protocol
+        _ = client.read()

+        # The client only wants to read a message from the equipment
+        # The server knows that an empty request is for a read only
+        print(client.query(b""))
     ```

 === "server.py"